 Address: 17190 Sunset Blvd, Pacific Palisades, CA 90272

 Overlooking the Pacific Ocean, Self-Realization Fellowship Lake Shrine is one of the finest hidden gems near the City of Malibu.
-As a matter of fact, even some of the oldest residents of Malibu don’t know about the existence of this incredible place.
-Self-Realization Fellowship Lake Shrine encompasses a main temple and beautiful garden with a big lake in the middle.
-The lake-garden is that magical magnet that entices people to explore the place, enjoy its lush greenery and meditate on bright mini benches.
-The best place to meditate though is an old Dutch windmill that was converted into a Chapel for silent meditation.
+In fact, even some of the oldest residents of Malibu don’t know about the existence of this place.
+Self-Realization Fellowship Lake Shrine encompasses a main temple and beautiful garden with a big lake.
+Like a magnet, the garden entices people to explore the place and enjoy its lush greenery.
+If you want to meditate, head to an old Dutch windmill that now serves as a Chapel for silent meditation.

 Malibu Hindu Temple

 Address: 1600 Las Virgenes Canyon Rd, Calabasas, CA 91302

 Even if you are not a big fan of Asian religions in, you will still acknowledge gorgeous architecture of Malibu Hindu Temple.
 Although the name of the temple suggests that it belongs to the Malibu area, the house of worship is part of Calabasas.
 The temple meets the finest South Indian architectural traditions.
 On top of that, it gathers devoters of many Hindu deities.
 It’s unusual, as in Hinduism each god usually deserves its own house or temple.
 The walls of the temple impress with engraved figures of Hindu gurus and other religious characters.
 Inner courtyard presents sculptural artwork in the form of the most significant Hindu deities.

 Address: 26800 West Mulholland Hwy, Calabasas, CA 91302